BlondeBurrito/hexagonal_pathfinding_astar/README.md

 ## Hexagon Grids and  Orientation <a name="orientation"></a>

-There are different ways in which a hexagon grid can be portrayed which in turn affects the discoverable neighbouring hexagons for path traversal.
+There are different ways in which a hexagon grid can be portrayed which in turn affects the discoverable neighbouring hexagons for path traversal - hexagon discovery is crucial to this algorithm, it needs to poke around directions it can go and give them a score.

 ### Axial Coordinates <a name="axial"></a>

 Axial coordinates use the convention of `q` for column and `r` for row.
 In the example below the `r` is a diagonal row.
-For hexagon layouts where the pointy tops are facing up the calculations remain exactly the same as you're effectively just rotating the grid by 30 degrees making `r` horizontal and `q` diagonal.
+For hexagon layouts where the pointy bits are facing up the calculations remain exactly the same as you're effectively just rotating the grid by 30 degrees making `r` horizontal and `q` diagonal.

 ```txt
              _______